 Associate professor, pediatrics

-As the program medical director, Navsaria provides leadership and direction.
+As the program medical director, Dipesh Navsaria provides leadership, direction, and connection with the broader world of medical training.
 He is an associate professor of pediatrics at the University of Wisconsin School of Medicine and Public Health.
-He practices primary care pediatrics at a Federally Qualified Health Center in south Madison.
+He has practiced primary care pediatrics in a number of settings for many years and is still actively involved in ambulatory pediatric settings.
+Navsaria has also served as an ARC-PA Commissioner for two terms.

 Dipesh is the founding medical director of Reach Out and Read Wisconsin and the founder and director of the Pediatric Early Literacy Projects at the University of Wisconsin-Madison.